experimentalsoundingfinland/experimentalsoundingfinland.github.io/calendar.md

     /* Add this style block */
     #events-list td:first-child {
         width: 40%; /* Adjust this value as needed */
-        position: relative;
-        z-index: 100; /* Adjust this value as needed */
     }
     #events-list td:last-child {
         width: 60%; /* Adjust this value as needed */
-        position: relative;
-        z-index: 100; /* Adjust this value as needed */
     }
     /* Add this to set the z-index of your table */ table {
-        position: relative;
-        z-index: -2; /* Adjust this value as needed */
     }
 </style>